Nishitasa/sumof1toN/README.md

 ![Output](https://github.com/Nishitasa/sumof1toN/assets/173664538/e60ade6d-68bd-470e-b5f9-3862b54f0e6d)
 The output is displayed
 ![The project which is applied to riscv](https://github.com/Nishitasa/sumof1toN/assets/173664538/1f33ae24-b198-4a7c-9a60-381fdf1fe6dd)
-Apply them in RISCV64 and output is successfully verified.
+Converting the C program to RISCV and complied to recieve the output